 Let the carrots bake and cook for 30 minutes until tender and a little brown.
 Stir them regularly.
 Don’t put a lid on the pan.
 Add extra olive oil if necessary.
 In the meantime combine the soft unsalted butter, the lemon zest and the freshly chopped cilantro.
 Season with a pinch of pepper and salt.
 Then stir the butter well.

-- Stir well until the butter is completely melted and the carrots are nicely coated.
-Check the seasoning and add extra pepper or salt to taste if necessary.
-Scoop the carrots in a clean bowl or dish and drizzle with the remaining melted cilantro butter.
+Stir well until the butter is completely melted and the carrots are nicely coated.
+Check the seasoning.
+Add extra pepper or salt to taste.
+Transfer the carrots to a serving bowl.
+Drizzle with the remaining melted cilantro butter.
 Serve immediately.

 Thank you, Alida!
 Yep these carrots are delicious, I love the buttery glaze on them!
 And that touch of fresh cilantro, perfect flavor combination! 😀